-Saskatchewan's new online, real-time reservation system for provincial park campsites goes live Mar.
-12. There may or may not be a rush for favourite campsites this year, but you can be sure that will happen as more people become aware of and accustomed to the new system.
+Saskatchewan's new online, real-time reservation system for provincial park campsites went live on March 12.
+It worked well enough, although I did experience a few glitches—see here for more.
 In 2011, under the previous reservation system, the popular Douglas Provincial Park on Lake Diefenbaker, for one, was booked solid before the summer began.
+I suspect the same will happen this year with the new system.
+Maybe sooner.

 I'm excited about this new system (see demo below).
 I've been camping in Saskatchewan since I was a kid and I love it.
 My parents took us camping; we took our kids camping and now they go camping on their own.
 Presumably—hopefully—they'll take their kids camping if and when they have them.
 To me, there's no feeling quite like waking up to a beautiful morning in a well-organized campsite.
 It's like my tent is my bedroom and the forest, my home.